ardevd/ha-dimo/README.md

 ## 🧐 What's DIMO?

-[DIMO](https://dimo.co) is an open-source platform that connects your vehicle to a decentralized network, providing secure and trustless access to your car's telemetry data.
+[DIMO](https://dimo.co) is an open-source platform that connects your vehicle to a decentralized network.
 DIMO provides an open protocol using blockchain to establish universal digital vehicle identity, permissions, data transmission and vehicle control.

 ## 🚀 Features